LAWRlE/LAWRlE/README.md

 <pc align= center>

-> <p>I'm witherhalo, mainly known as wither or skye.
-I don't mind if you call me Lawrie, halo, leon, or the name of the pony I am currently using.
+> <p>I'm witherhalo, mainly known as wither.
+I don't mind if you call me Lawrie, halo, leon, skye, or the name of the pony I am currently using.
 Nicknames are welcome aswell!</p>
 > <p>I am a minor, +18 IWC unless close friend.</p>
 > <p>Almondsexual, Genderfluid, and Aromantic + Nebularomantic, Cupioromantic, and Panplatonic</p>
 > <p>I go by He/Any + Bone/Bone's and Wolf/Wolf's/Wolves.
 But asking is appreciated aswell</p>